 Tantrums are anger outbursts that are disproportionate to the situation.
 Temper tantrums are thrown by children when they don’t get what they want.
 Some people continue this behavior into adulthood.

-It’s anger that gets expressed behaviorally, such as hitting someone, throwing things, and shouting.
+It’s anger that gets expressed behaviorally, such as by hitting someone, throwing things, and shouting.
 Expressing anger behaviorally helps one release the pent-up energy that anger builds up.

 It’s anger that only gets expressed in words such as blaming, criticizing, derogating, complaining, threatening, ridiculing, etc.